Filter Ferret

 W × H × D37.5 × 15 range × 23 in

-Who it's for: The default recommendation for buyers who want a converter that lasts 5+ years of daily use.
-The 23-inch workspace depth means monitors sit at a comfortable distance without a monitor arm, and the 40 lb capacity handles heavy dual-monitor setups that would max out every other converter on this list.
+Who it's for: You want a converter that lasts 5+ years of daily use and you're done comparison-shopping.
+The 23-inch depth means monitors sit at a comfortable distance without an arm.
+The 40 lb capacity handles heavy dual-monitor setups that would max out everything else here.

 How to Measure Your Desk for a Converter